vojtechruz/vojtechruzicka-blog/src/posts/jshell/index.md

 Alternatives
 ------------

 The first interesting alternative to plain JShell is called [Try Artifact](https://github.com/bhagatsingh/try-artifact).
-Instead of obtaining jar dependencies manually and adding them to classpath, it allows you to download and use Maven artifacts directly from the console.
+Instead of obtaining jar dependencies manually and adding them to the classpath, it allows you to download and use Maven artifacts directly from the console.

 ```jshelllanguage
 jshell> /resolve org.apache.commons:commons-lang3:jar:3.4